Ficool

 Because lately…

-Babylis remained silent for a few moments before speaking carefully.
+Babylis remained quiet for several seconds before speaking again.

 "I recently received reports from one of my remaining dependents."